awesomephant/blog/posts/2019-09-29-pan-ams-world.md

 The only way I can see to make graphic design truly sustainable is to make significantly _less of it_.
 Smaller print runs, less packaging, fewer, lighter websites, less advertising, less _stuff_

-{% include fig.liquid, src: "/assets/pacific.jpg", caption: "Some visual communication in the Pacific", alt: "Plastic debris is washed up on a beach.", source: "[Kevin Krejci](https://www.flickr.com/people/48889057888@N01), [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)", class: "small" %}
+{% include "fig.liquid", src: "/assets/pacific.jpg", caption: "Some visual communication in the Pacific", alt: "Plastic debris is washed up on a beach.", source: "[Kevin Krejci](https://www.flickr.com/people/48889057888@N01), [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)", class: "small" %}

 It's depressing and scary to be a young worker coming into an industry that, like many other industries, needs to shrink or otherwise transform itself radically to limit the damage it causes to our planet.